sksoumik/img_cls/README.md

 ```

 Create a directory called `dataset/` in the root folder.
-Download the dataset from kaggle and place it inside the dataset directory.
+Download the dataset from the above kaggle link and place it inside the dataset directory.
 Unzip the data.

 #### Train ML model